 2. Individual retirement account, or IRA

-IRAs are retirement accounts with tax advantages.
-There are two types of IRAs: a traditional IRA which, for some people, provides a tax deduction, and a Roth IRA (more on this account later).
+This IRA -- what the IRS officially calls an "individual retirement arrangement" -- is a retirement account with tax advantages.
+There are 2 types of IRAs: a traditional IRA, which, for some people, provides a tax deduction; and a Roth IRA (more on this account later).
 Regardless of the type of IRA, your investment grows tax-free until you begin making withdrawals, usually after age 59 1/2.
-If you take money out before then, you could be hit with a 10 percent penalty unless you meet certain specific requirements.
+If you take out money before then, you could be hit with a 10% penalty unless you meet certain specific requirements.

 3. Retirement plan contribution